divideconcept/DoxygenDeepSearch/README.md

 EXTERNAL_SEARCH

 This will generate a searchdata.xml file.
-Append the content of that file at the end of html/search.html.
+Append <script id="searchdata" type="text/xmldata"> to the content of html/search.html, then paste the content of searchdata.xml, and end with </script>.
 Replace html/search/search.js by Doxygen Deep Search search.js.

 That's it !